BenNeise/bennneise.github.io/_guides/using-confluence-to-document-your-platform.markdown

 I found that it's useful, particularly on the internal wiki, to have an administration section.
 This includes some information which doesn't fit elsewhere, and also some documentation that's frequently accessed.

 * A description of the wiki itself ("This wiki is designed to help users of the platform), and links to other wikis
-* Your team's contact details, usernames, Active Directory groups and Disctribution Lists
+* Your team's contact details, usernames, Active Directory groups and Distribution Lists
 * New starter guides
 * Working practices
 * New starter curriculum